Contents

 In the same way that ML models can’t train without accurately labeled data, annotation teams need guidelines before they start work.
 Create these guidelines and standard operating procedure (SOP) documents with the tool they’ll be using in mind.

-Align annotation guidelines with the features and functionality of the product and you’re organization's in-house data best practices and workflows.
+Align annotation guidelines with the product’s features and functionality and your organization's in-house data best practices and workflows.

 Design an Iterative Annotation Workflow